 Audemars Piguet icon

-Royal Oak: 50 years of existence and still as fashionable as ever
+Royal Oak: 50 years old and still as fashionable as ever

 An instantly recognisable status symbol, the Audemars Piguet Royal Oak celebrates 50 years of service this year.
-For the occasion, it seemed important to review its eventful history before looking at the new collection, restyled to bring into the modern age these models that became both status symbols, and recently, true financial investments.
+For the occasion, it seemed important to review its eventful history before looking at the new collection, restyled to bring into the modern age these models which became both status symbols and recently, true financial investments.

 By Vincent Daveau, Vincent Daveau

-In official circles and among collectors, it is said that the Royal Oak is an inspired reference, arrived at the right time and with the right design in watchmaking history.
-This watch was designed by Gérald Genta to increase the range of the small family watchmaking maison specialised in the manufacture of complication timepieces.
-Launched on April 15th 1972, it was originally aimed to the flourishing circle of the golden youth that had just finished their studies after protesting for their wish to see the world change on the barricades of May 1968.
+In official circles and among collectors, the Royal Oak is said to be an inspired reference introduced in watchmaking history at the right time and with the right design.
+This watch was designed by Gérald Genta to widen the range of the small family watchmaking maison, specialised in the manufacture of complication timepieces.
+Launched on April 15th 1972, it was originally aimed at the flourishing golden youth who had just finished their studies and protested for their wish to see the world change, on the barricades of May 1968.

-Contrary to what we can often read, the Swiss watchmaking market has remained flourishing in the early seventies and until around 1975-1976.
-During the first months of this new “flower power” decade, three distributors of the Audemars Piguet manufacture indicated that collectors lacked a steel reference of the brand, a material very clearly in the spirit of the times.
-Georges Golay, then Managing Director of the brand, analysed this demand and asked young designer Gérald Genta to offer a design for a chic, modern and thin steel sports watch.
+Contrary to what we often read, the Swiss watchmaking market kept flourishing throughout the early seventies until around 1975-1976.
+During the first months of this new “flower power” decade, three Audemars Piguet distributors pointed out their lack of a steel reference, a material very clearly in the spirit of the times.
+Georges Golay, then Managing Director of the brand, took in the feedback and asked young designer Gérald Genta to come up with a design for a chic, modern and thin steel sports watch.

 One of the first Audemars Piguet Royal Oak models – N° 129

-The artist, wanting to give his creation a place in the trends of that time and in the creative logic of the brand, known for offering unique timepieces, created this model, code name 5402, by using geometrical shapes and strong lines.
-He designed this brand-new piece, which would become the Royal Oak, in gouache paint overnight, and made history.
-At that time, most new products in the watchmaking world did not have this modernity, this inspired and minimalist design.
+The artist was determined to create a watch aligned with the trends of that time and the creative identity of the brand, known for offering unique timepieces.
+He designed this model, code name 5402, with geometrical shapes and strong lines.
+This brand-new piece, which would later be named the Royal Oak, was born from gouache paint overnight and made history.
+At that time, most new watches did not display such modernity, with an inspired and minimalist design.

 Beginnings of an icon

-The steel watch appeared in the brand’s catalogue in April 1972, after its presentation to the Basel World Watch Fair, and became straight away the world’s most expensive steel watch.
-It was designed to attract a young and wealthy public, who wanted to stand out with their timepieces – already a tool of social distinction in privileged circles.
-Its arrival on the scene was reportedly earth-shaking for the field.
-However, this is an exaggeration, especially as critics rather lambasted this elitist piece, considered too expensive for what it offered, and because it was only a sports watch by name – and bracelet.
+The steel watch appeared in the brand’s catalogue in April 1972 after its introduction during the Baselworld Watch Fair.
+It immediately became the world’s most expensive steel watch.
+Designed to attract a young and wealthy public who wanted to stand out with their timepieces, this watch was already a tool of social distinction in privileged circles.
+And admittedly an earthshaking revolution for the field.
+However, this is an exaggeration, especially since critics tended to lambast this elitist piece claiming it was too expensive for what it offered and only a sports watch by name – and bracelet.

 The Audemars Piguet Royal Oak from 1972 was designed in one night by Gérald Genta.

-In addition, the brand we know was rather used to deliver complicated watches in very small quantities back then, and struggled to release this piece.
-Legend has it that it was complex to produce, but the problem actually came from the supply, due to important outsourcing (Stern for the Petite Tapisserie guilloché dials, Favre & Perret for the case and Gay Frères for the built-in steel bracelet).
-It is said that in 1972, 490 pieces were sold, a record for Audemars Piguet whose volumes were until then among the smallest in the field.
-For 4 years, the brand made only the 5402 model to meet the demand’s expectations.
-However, the maison started production on a ladies’ piece in 1976: the 8638 model, designed by Jacqueline Dimier, a 29 mm diameter.
+In addition, the brand, then known for delivering complicated watches in very small quantities, struggled to release this piece.
+Legend has it that it was due to difficult production, when the problem actually came from the supply and important outsourcing (Stern for the Petite Tapisserie guilloché dials, Favre & Perret for the case and Gay Frères for the built-in steel bracelet).
+490 pieces were admittedly sold in 1972, a record for Audemars Piguet whose volumes were until then among the smallest in the field.
+For 4 years, the brand produced the 5402 model only, in order to meet demand expectations.
+However, the Maison launched a ladies’ piece in 1976: the 8638 model, designed by Jacqueline Dimier, with a 29-mm diameter.

 The three versions of the first Audemars Piguet Royal Oak, case back view.

-The next year, the brand launched two subtly restyled pieces, one in yellow gold and grey gold, and a yellow gold and steel version.
-A 35 mm intermediate product also came out, under the reference 4100, that immediately became a best seller, as men’s watches of intermediate size were in trend.
-During the entire period of the quartz crisis, the Royal Oak continued on its way.
+The next year, the brand launched two subtly restyled pieces, a yellow gold and grey gold version, and a yellow gold and steel version.
+A 35-mm intermediate product also came out under the reference 4100 and immediately became a best seller, as medium-sized men’s watches were in trend.
+During the entire quartz crisis, the Royal Oak kept going.

 All the Royal Oak models are assembled by the expertise of an Audemars Piguet manufacture watchmaker.

-The light industrial structure, the independency of the old groups and the close relationships between the brand and its subcontractors allowed the brand to move on from quartz easily.
-A bit like Patek Philippe and Rolex with their claims that mechanic models are a traditional hold in a hyper modern world, which allowed them to survive in a changing sector.
+The light industry structure, the independency of the old groups and the close relationship between the brand and its subcontractors allowed Audemars Piguet to easily overcome the quartz crisis.
+A bit like Patek Philippe and Rolex who claimed that mechanic models were a traditional hold in a hyper modern world, which allowed them to survive in a changing sector.

 The Royal Oak, between eighties and nineties

-Besides daring a few “baroque” variants, between 1978 and 1988 Audemars Piguet turned its eye towards the development of quartz pieces.
-In the end, 59 models of all sizes were made.
-Then, in the mid-1980s, the Royal Oak made its breakthrough in the complication watch market.
-In 1983, when the first Swatch was made, the manufacture launched the 36mm Royal Oak with a date function (ref.
+Besides a few daring “baroque” variations, Audemars Piguet turned to the development of quartz pieces between 1978 and 1988.
+In the end, 59 models of all sizes were produced.
+Then, in the mid-1980s, the Royal Oak made a breakthrough in the complication watch market.
+In 1983, when the first Swatch was made, the manufacture launched the 36-mm Royal Oak with a date display (ref.
 5572).
-The following year, the brand offered a Royal Oak first in steel, then a gold and steel version with a perpetual calendar.
+The following year, the brand introduced a steel version of the Royal Oak, then a gold and steel version with a perpetual calendar.
 A yellow gold version with an openworked calibre followed in 1986 (ref.
 25636).

 A gold and steel Audemars Piguet Royal Oak Perpetual Calendar from 1984.

-In 1992, the 39mm Royal Oak Jumbo, reference 14802, the first to feature a sapphire case back, enjoyed the success of the most modern watch of its generation.
-The first 36mm Royal Oak on leather strap appeared at the same time, created by designer Jörg Hysek (ref.
-14800), alongside the famous Royal Oak Offshore.
-This robust 42mm model, designed by Emmanuel Gueit, shows the stylistic choices made a decade later.
+In 1992, the 39-mm Royal Oak Jumbo reference 14802 was the first to feature a sapphire case back.
+It became successful as the most modern watch of its generation.
+The first 36-mm Royal Oak on a leather strap appeared at the same time, created by designer Jörg Hysek (ref.
+14800) alongside the famous Royal Oak Offshore.
+This robust 42-mm model designed by Emmanuel Gueit announced the stylistic choices of the next decade.

 An Audemars Piguet tourbillon Royal Oak from 1997.